muralich20/JIRA-Service-IT-Analysis-Power-BI/README.md

    - Analyzing ticket data helps determine whether resources (e.g., IT staff, tools) are being used effectively.
 For example, if certain types of tickets are consistently overwhelming specific team members, a resource reallocation might be necessary.
    - By visualizing this data in dashboards like Power BI, you can present insights clearly to stakeholders, helping them make informed decisions about staffing and process improvements.

 By focusing on these areas, you can improve the efficiency of the IT support team, streamline processes, and ensure higher service quality for the organization.
-Do you have a specific project or data set you'd like to explore within this framework?